 Helen and Kate Storey: Neurogenesis: from neuron birth to all that we are, at LifeSpace, in Centrespace, VRC, DCA, 23 March – 21 April, 2018

-Trajectories, exhibition of Charlie Murphy and Charles Robert Harrison in collaboration with Created out of Mind, The Hub, Wellcome Collection, at LifeSpace, 2018
+Trajectories, exhibition of work by Charlie Murphy and Charles Robert Harrison in collaboration with Created out of Mind, The Hub, Wellcome Collection, at LifeSpace, 2018

 Media Archeology: Excavations, NEoN Digital Arts Festival, West Ward Works and other venues across Dundee, 2017